Eurasian blue tit: Breeding

-Diet
+Food and feeding

-The Eurasian blue tit feeds on many insects, though it is fond of young buds of various trees, especially when insect prey is scarce, and may pull them to bits in the hope of finding insects.
-It is a well-known predator of many Lepidoptera species including the Wood Tiger moth.
-No species, however, destroys more coccids and aphids, the worst foes of many plants.
-It takes leaf miner grubs and green tortrix moths (Tortricidae).
-In common with all members of the family, seeds are also eaten.
+The Eurasian blue tit mainly feeds on insects, spiders and other small invertebrates but will eat fruits and seeds outside the breeding season.
+Animal items include springtails (Collembola), grasshoppers (Orthoptera), damselflies (Odonata), earwigs (Dermaptera), moths (Lepidoptera) and lacewings (Neuroptera).
+Items are often taken while hanging upside-down.
+When foraging it will probe into opening buds and peel bark from hazels (Corylus).
+It rarely hovers and only very occasionally forages on the ground.
+It visits bird tables and will take bread, cheese, fat and a variety of seeds, especially of sunflowers (Helianthus.
+Large seeds are taken to a nearby branch and opened by holding the seed with one foot while hammering it with the bill.

 Voice

 Eurasian blue tits use songs and calls throughout the year.
 Songs are mostly used in late winter and spring to defend the territory or to attract mates.
 Calls are used for multiple reasons.
 Communication with other Eurasian blue tits is the most important motivation for the use of calls.
-They inform one another on their location in trees by means of contact-calls.
+They inform one another of their location in trees by means of contact-calls.
 They use alarm-calls to warn others (including birds of other species such as the great tit, the European robin or the treecreeper) about the presence of predators in the neighbourhood.
 Scolding, for example, is used when a ground predator (e.g. fox, cat or dog), a low flying predator or a perched owl are noticed.
 Sometimes this is followed by mobbing behaviour in which birds gather together in flocks to counter a predator.
 The alarm-whistle warns other birds about the proximity of a Eurasian sparrowhawk, a northern goshawk, a common buzzard or other flying predators that form a potential danger in the air.
 A series of high-pitched 'zeedling' notes are given by both partners before and during copulation.
-The begging-call is used by juveniles to beg for food from parents.
+The begging call is used by juveniles to beg for food from parents.
+The acoustic structure of begging calls changes during nestling development, changing from pure-tone, low-frequency, soft calls during the first days of development and gradually turn into white-noise, hiss-like, powerful calls of broadband frequency.
+The information conveyed by begging calls can be masked by anthropogenic noise, and the age-related variation in calls may mean some phases of nestling development are more vulnerable to this disruption than others.

-Learnt behaviours
+Learned behaviour

-An interesting example of culturally transmitted learning in birds was the phenomenon dating from the 1920s of blue tits teaching one another how to open traditional British milk bottles with foil tops, to get at the cream underneath Such behaviour has been suppressed recently by the gradual change of human dietary habits (low-fat or skimmed milk instead of full-fat), and the way of getting them (from a supermarket in plastic containers with hard plastic lids, instead of the milkman).
+An interesting example of culturally transmitted learning in birds was the phenomenon dating from the 1920s of blue tits teaching one another how to open traditional British milk bottles with foil tops, to get at the cream underneath.
+Such behaviour has since been gradually suppressed as a result of the declining popularity of both full-fat milk and milk delivery.
 In addition, the instinct to strip bark from trees in search of insects has developed into a tendency to peel building materials such as thatch, wallpaper, stucco and window putty.